 Bamberger Zwiebel: Roasted stuffed onion.
 This is a delicacy from Bamberg and aside from Schlenkerla, I’ve never seen it.
 They tend to run out of it early so look for it at lunch.
+That said, keep an eye out for it as a special in other brewpubs.
 It’s an onion stuffed with a beef/pork ground meat mix and topped with a slice of bacon.
 It’s a nice smaller meal if not super hungry.

 Bauernplatte: Just one of many names for a plate of mixed cold meats.
 They are great value and generally made up of great quality meats BUT they are very crude types and not likely anything you’ve had before.
 Think blood pudding and head cheese (aspic).
 That said, it’s my go-to meal.
 I love the stuff and my guess is if many people tried it, they would too.
 You just have to get it past your eyes.
 I will mention various meats on such plates as they come up in the alphabet.

 Blauer Zipfel: This is a true Franconian specialty, made by poaching Bratwurst in vinegar with juniper berries, bay leaf and lots of onions.
 It’s served with bread and is quite tasty if a bit off-putting visually.
 It’s one of the lighter meals on menus and is great on a warm day, sitting outside.
 It counts as one of the “light” dishes of the region.

 Bockwurst: A thick hot dog type sausage made of pork, with a smokier flavor than its American cousin.
 Heated in hot water, never fried, it’s served with mustard and bread.